UQ-RCC/hpc-docs/guides/Slurm-Tips.md

-# Slurm Tips for subnitting to GPU nodes on Bunya
+# Slurm tips for submitting to GPU nodes on Bunya

 A collection of practical Slurm submission tips for getting the most out of Bunya's scheduling and GPU resources.